Dyrutter/anime_recommendations/README.md

 # THE DATA

-The data were scraped from [myanimelist.net](https://myanimelist.net), an online database containing nearly 18,000 anime and 350,000 users, and were uploaded to [kaggle.com](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020?select=animelist.csv) by the user HERNAN VALDIVIESO.
+The data were scraped from [myanimelist.net](https://myanimelist.net), an online database containing nearly 18,000 anime and 350,000 users.
 The size of the main data set in csv format is 2.03 GB, far too large to store in github.
 For the sake of reproducibility, I shrunk the data set from 109 million rows to roughly seven million rows, taking care to ensure all anime remained included, and stored it in parquet format [here](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet).

-The [main data set, user_stats.parquet](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet) contains information about 17.562 anime and the preference from 325.772 different users.
+The [main data set, user_stats.parquet](https://github.com/Dyrutter/anime_recommendations/blob/main/data/user_stats.parquet) contains information about 17,562 anime and the preference from 325,772 different users.
 It is formatted as such:

 ![](https://github.com/Dyrutter/anime_recommendations/blob/main/data/main_data_set_example.png)